 Used to be.

-But here’s the thing.
-Getting on an ISP’s whitelist and getting your email delivered to the inbox today is no guarantee that it will be delivered to the inbox tomorrow.
-Senders remain on an ISP’s whitelist at the ISP’s leisure.
-And if you tick them off, by taking advantage of being whitelisted, or even just getting sloppy, you’ll find yourself off the whitelist faster than you can say “But I’m CAN-SPAM compliant!”
+Here’s the thing: Getting on a whitelist and getting your email delivered to the inbox today is no guarantee that it will be delivered to the inbox tomorrow.
+Senders remain on a whitelist at the receiver’s leisure.
+And if you tick them off, such as by taking advantage of being whitelisted, or even just getting sloppy, or hey, because of the alignment of the planets or their toast this morning was burnt, you’ll find yourself off the whitelist faster than you can say “But I’m CAN-SPAM compliant!”

 And, getting back on a whitelist once you’ve been kicked off is far harder than getting whitelisted in the first place.

 Now, does this mean that you shouldn’t bother with getting whitelisted at all?
 Hey, if the whitelist is there, and you qualify, by all means, apply for it.
-We still routinely get our customers on all of the various ISP whitelists for which they qualify.
 But it’s no panacea, and, most importantly, it’s no guarantee of delivery.

 So the next time someone tries to impress you with the fact that they are whitelisted, ask them the questions that really count: How is your email reputation?
 And how is your delivery to the inbox?